yu0bab/vxsacademy-course-s-/05 - animation.md

   //anything you want to draw a bunch of times a second goes here.
 };
 ```
-We'll talk about it later, but a function stores a group of code we can use later, like a variable.
-The "draw"
+We'll talk about it later, but a function stores a group of code we can use later, like how variables store
-is a special one that will allow us to animate our rocket.
-So put the rocket and stickman inside a draw function
+values.
+The "draw" is a special one that will allow us to animate our rocket.
+So put the rocket and stickman
-(and leave "var y = 100;" outside).
+inside a draw function (and leave "var y = 100;" outside).
 Nothing happens.
-That's because we're not changing the y variable, so the
+That's because we're not changing
-rocket stays in place.
+the y variable, so the rocket stays in place.

 # Updating Variables
 We need to change the y variable if we want to see the rocket move.
 How do we do that?
 Like this: